mrd0x/secblog/src/pages/discovering-mcafee-products-zero-day-vulnerabilities/index.md

 # Introduction

 At the beginning of 2021 I had some free time so I tried to find vulnerabilities in McAfee products.
 After a week of testing various techniques **I managed to discover two Zero-Day vulnerabilities**.
-Below I explain how I discovered them and how to exploit them.
+Below I explain how I discovered and exploited them.

 # Dumping SiteList.xml With User Privileges (CVE-2021-31838)

-This vulnerability affects McAfee Agent running on versions below 5.7.3 and requires normal user privileges.
+This vulnerability affects **McAfee Agent < 5.7.3** and requires normal user privileges.

 Sitelist.xml is an important target when attacking machines with McAfee products.
 It contains UNC paths, usernames, server names, and encrypted passwords (which can be decrypted).
 In my <a href="https://blog.thecybersecuritytutor.com/abusing-mcafee-vulnerabilities-misconfigurations/">previous article</a>, I listed a few ways to find sitelist.xml.
 This vulnerbility creates another way to get ahold of sitelist.xml.